FC-Richard-Chen/SQ-limt-Pero/README.md

 # SQ-limt-Pero
 Calculation of the Shockley-Queisser Limits for two indoor light sources

-The notebook follows two important scripts.
+This notebook follows two important scripts.
 The original Mathematica script was posted by Steve Byrnes; the pdf file can be downloaded in the following link:

 http://sjbyrnes.com/sq.pdf

-The other is the revised code in python, which can be found here:
+The other script is the code written in python, which can be found here:

 https://github.com/evcka/sq-limit

-It further applies the model to artificial light sources.
+The script further applies the model to artificial light sources.